 The Giant Turtle on your right-hand side

-On your right-hand side, you will see a giant turtle, made by marble from 1675.
+On your right-hand side, you will see a giant turtle, made of marble from 1675.
 As you know, Turtle is one of the 4 sacred animals in Vietnam.
 They are the Dragon, Phoenix, Turtle, and Unicorn.
-Turtle is the symbol of education and longevity so that why some students before taking an exam, they always come to Thien Mu pagoda Hue to touch the turtle’s head to get good luck on their tests.
+Turtle is the symbol of education and longevity so that why some students before taking an exam, always come to Thien Mu pagoda Hue to touch the turtle’s head to get good luck on their tests.

 The Great Bell on your left-hand side

 On the left, there is a great bell cast by bronze in 1710.
 As you know, a long time ago, every day at 3:30 am, the monks woke up and rang the great bell.
 We think the sound of the great bell will bring a good spirit to people in this area.